 When you do, then you should have no problem seeing significant improvements in your running performance over time.

-Let’s have a quick peak at the top running exercises that you need to know about so that you can get started off on the right foot with making improvements in your plan.
+Let’s have a quick peek at the top running exercises that you need to know about so that you can get started off on the right foot with making improvements in your plan.

 1) Leg Press